 Ralph White's, Amazon review

 For once the promotional hype is justified.
 The Wife Between Us is everything it claims: fiendishly clever, mind-bending, terrific and troubling, with masterful twists.
 It got that way by combining the natural gifts of its two authors.
 One, Sarah Pekkanen, is a past master of the genre, with seven novels to her credit, often featuring high achieving women with some serious unfinished business.
 The other, Greer Hendricks, discovered as a Vice President at Simon and Schuster exactly how big books get crafted.

 Wife features Richard Thompson’s first and second wives, as well as his fiancée.
 The point of view character is Vanessa, the second of Richard’s wives, though that viewpoint evolves (as the reader’s must) as her awareness of her situation sharpens.
 Forgive the authors if the opening setup seems clichéd for it will not remain so for long.
 As is the often case in life, things are not as they seem.
 In Wife however illusion serves a higher purpose than concealing truth.

 Once things start unraveling it will seem as though each chapter ends with yet another loose thread.
 Or course change.
 Or character metamorphosis.
-Frank Delaney used to call this feature of fiction “letting the geese out.”
+The late Frank Delaney used to call this feature of fiction “letting the geese out.”
 As the story winds to a close it may seem that Pekkanen and Hendricks collect more geese than they let out.
 It may not be an illusion.